Thomasville, North Carolina: Education

-Although Thomasville is located in Davidson County, it has its own public school system.
-The Thomasville City Schools system consists of four schools: Thomasville Primary (K–3), Liberty Drive Elementary (4–5), Thomasville Middle School (6–8), Thomasville High School (9–12).
+The Thomasville City Schools school district covers the central portions of Thomasville.
+The district consists of four schools: Thomasville Primary (K–3), Liberty Drive Elementary (4–5), Thomasville Middle School (6–8), Thomasville High School (9–12).

-Davidson County Schools has eight schools in the Thomasville area: Brier Creek Elementary (K–5), Fair Grove Elementary (K–5), Hasty Elementary (K–5), Wallburg Elementary School (K–5), Friendship Elementary School (K–5), Pilot Elementary (K–5), E. Lawson Brown Middle School (6–8), Ledford Middle School (6–8), East Davidson High School (9–12), and Ledford High School (9–12).
+Davidson County Schools covers the outskirts portions of the municipality in that county.
+That district has eight schools in the Thomasville area: Brier Creek Elementary (K–5), Fair Grove Elementary (K–5), Hasty Elementary (K–5), Wallburg Elementary School (K–5), Friendship Elementary School (K–5), Pilot Elementary (K–5), E. Lawson Brown Middle School (6–8), Ledford Middle School (6–8), East Davidson High School (9–12), and Ledford High School (9–12).

+The portions in Randolph County are in the Randolph County School System school district.

 Local sports

 Thomasville Senior High Bulldogs

 Thomasville Senior High School Bulldogs won the state 1AA Football Championship from 2004 to 2006, and again in 2008.
 Also, the Thomasville Senior High School has a marching band, The Scarlet Regiment.
 In November 2008 the band traveled to Greensboro, NC where they participated in Asymmetrix Ent.
 National High Stepping Band Competition.
 The band placed first in the preliminary round beating over twenty bands from Washington DC all the way to Alabama.
 Overall in the competition they placed fifth.

 The Thomasville Bulldogs are well known throughout the state for excelling in athletics, especially football.

 The 1995 Bulldogs were the first team in the history of NC football to go 16–0.

 In 2005, The Bulldogs were the first school in the history of NC athletics to win championships in football, women's basketball, and men's basketball and men's soccer in the same year.